devi-harikaa/scream-detector-project/README.md

 This project implements a deep learning model to detect screams in audio, distinguishing them from ambient sounds and conversations using TensorFlow.
 The model achieves ~85% accuracy on a multi-class classification task (Screams, Ambient, Conversations) and includes interpretability analysis with SHAP.
 ---
-## Project Structure
+## 📁 Project Structure
-'''
+bash
-scream-detector-project/ /n
+scream-detector-project/
 ├── data/                          # Audio data organized by class │   ├── ambient/                   # Raw ambient audio (from UrbanSound8K)
 │   ├── ambient_converted/        # Processed ambient audio (16 kHz, mono)